MehmoodGhazanwy/Anesthiology-Examination-Preparation/README.md

     4. designs a study that takes place at numerous (e.g., > 100) independent clinical sites
     5. studies numerous independent parameters that evaluate an intervention (e.g., drug treatment)

     Answe -> combines the results from several similar studies
+    *** Explanation ***
+    In a meta-analysis, several studies that measured similar outcome variable(s) are combined, typically to increase the statistical power that is derived from a larger number of study subjects.

 9. #### The electrical current, often called the “let-go cu rrent,” above which contraction of the finger flexors is unable to be overcome by voluntarily contracting the finger extensors is approximately
     1. 0.15 mA